The Best WordPress Optimization Plugins + Practices to Improve Performance in 2026!

 Post revisions, orphaned plugin data, expired transients, and autoloaded options accumulate silently over the years, adding hundreds of milliseconds to server response time on every page load.
 WP-Optimize cleans all of it.

-Expert tip: Check your autoload size first:
+Check your autoload size first:

 SELECT SUM(LENGTH(option_value)) FROM wp_options WHERE autoload='yes';